LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-The language of random variables can give some good motivation for this.
+The language of random variables can give some good motivation for this

 **Example 3**.
 Let $X,Y$ be random variables with law $\mu ,\nu$ then
 $X+Y$ has law $\mu \star \nu$.
 Furthermore, if $X, Y$ are independent and
 $\mu,\nu$ are absolutely continuous with densities $f,g$ then $X+Y$ is absolutely continuous with density $f\star g$.

 Proof.
 The first part is by definition of pushforward.
 To show that
 $\mu \star \nu$ has density $f\star g$ it suffices to read the reasoning in equation (\ref{push}) backward. ◻

 Through the random variable interpretation, we also see that if
 $\mu,\nu$ have all their mass in $A, B$ then their convolution must have